Marco-Furlan/Projects/Environmental Sound Classification/readme.md

 Here's what we implemented:

-- classic ML models with manual feature extraction,
+- Classic ML Models with manual feature extraction,

-- [Pickzac's model](https://www.karolpiczak.com/papers/Piczak2015-ESC-ConvNet.pdf) re-implemented from scratch in Tensorflow,
+- [Pickzac's Model](https://www.karolpiczak.com/papers/Piczak2015-ESC-ConvNet.pdf) re-implemented from scratch in Tensorflow,

-- a sequential CNN,
+- a Sequential CNN,

-- a parallel CNN,
+- a Parallel CNN,

-- a vision transformer, which applies self-attention on fixed-size patches of the spectrogram.
+- a Visual Transformer, which applies self-attention on fixed-size patches of the spectrogram.

 ***All models were trained from scratch, without use of pretrained models or external datasets***.
 Here I leave the [report](report.pdf) and the [presentation code](presentation.ipynb), if you are interested in the full codes they are shared [here](https://github.com/ivankrstev7/Environmental_Sound_Classification).